 I am a scarf aficionado.
 I don’t know why these little squares of silk so intrigue and entrance me, but they do.
 It’s a rare day that I don’t wear one.
-I’d buy them randomly when I saw one I liked.
+I buy them randomly when I see one I like.
 But when I decided to start collecting Hermès scarves, I was more strategic.
-I looked through the current and vintage canon to pick out the ones I liked best.
+I looked through the current and vintage canon to pick out the ones that appealed to me.

 To tell you the truth, there were only a handful that went on my Must Find.
 Must Buy list.
 Even though I have a very vintage wardrobe, I have a very modern sensibility.

 So, rather than the traditional and equestrian motifs that the House of Hermès is built upon, I chose more idiosyncratic and contemporary designs with a certain sense of fun, humour, whimsy, and charm.

 If you are not familiar with the venerable history of the Hermès scarf, known in French as the carré, or square, suffice it to say, it is legendary.
 The silk scarf debuted in 1937 and since then, over 2,000 elaborate patterns by more that 150 artists have been produced.
 It is purported that one is sold every 25 seconds, all over the world.

 Each silk creation has a title and is designed and signed by an independent artist.

 Furthermore, each design is produced in different colourway which is hand-silk-screened by a person, not a machine.
 Each individual colour requires a separate silk-screen and one scarf has an average of 27 distinct colours.
 So I had to not only to decide which patterns I loved and wanted to collect, but also select a colour it is offered in.

 My first Hermès scarf purchase was J’AIME MON CARRÉ (I Love My Scarf).
 Although I initially decided upon the black/gold colourway, I simply could not find it, so, I bought the red one instead.